GoAmeer030/CartRabbit-Assignment/server/SERVER_SETUP_README.md

     - Scroll down to `Signing in to Google` and click on `App passwords`.
     - Enter a name for the app password and click on `Generate`.
     - Copy the generated password and use it in the `.env` file.

+## Distributing Final Giveaway Codes

+To distribute the final giveaway codes, access the waitlist table in the admin panel.
+From there, you can send the codes to the selected participants.